imoote/gitnotes/README.md

 - [ ] make final commit and archive the repository on ____2022-??-??____
 - [ ] print and bind
 - [ ] remove this GITHub repository on ____2022-??-??____
+- [ ] read the rest of the research books and modify the notes as appropriate